dullhunk/whats-the-story-learning-glory/index.md

 ## The Stories from Staff in Media Relations

-How do these stories reflect the values and purpose of the University, as told in press releases from its staff in the [media relations team](https://www.manchester.ac.uk/about/news/contact-media-relations/)?
-We counted the occurrences of keywords in ten years worth of annual press releases from 2015 to 2024.
+Sfaff in the [media relations team](https://www.manchester.ac.uk/about/news/contact-media-relations/) are employed to tell stories about the University to students, staff and the wider world.
+These stories are summarised each year in an annual review published in December.
+We analysed these stories by counting the occurrences of keywords in ten years of reviews published from 2015 to 2024.
 The table below shows an analysis of the frequency of keywords `STUDENT*`, `LEARN*`, `TEACH*` and `RESEARCH`.

 For example `LEARN*` = `learn`, `learning`, `learner` etc. The frequency of these words is shown below